kristijanhusak/vim-js-file-import/README.md

 }
 ```

-**Note** that multiple partial imports are still not handled properly
-(example: `import { MyButton, MyInput } from './components/AllComponents'`).
-Each one is added on it's own line.
-It's planned to be fixed in near future.

 ### Settings

 By default `import [name] from [file]` is used to add new imports, in case when there are no any other existing imports.